 Mobile phone, charger and power bank

-Power adapters – Bring one with a plug inlet and USB inlets so you can charge you phone and camera at the same time (for the rooms that only have one outlet!)
+Power adapters – Bring one with a plug inlet and USB inlets so you can charge your phone and camera at the same time (for the rooms that only have one outlet!)

-Visa – make sure this is organised well in advance to arriving.
+Visa – make sure this is organized well in advance to arriving.
 You can get it on arrival but it will take a few hours out of your trip.

 Passport – with at least 6 months left before expiring